Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: A comparison principle for HJB equations on the set of probability measures

 \subsection{Comparison principle and uniqueness of viscosity solutions}

 As usual in the theory of viscosity solutions, uniqueness of solutions, $L^{\infty}$ estimates and other stability properties come from a comparison principle.
-We now establish such a result. \begin{Theorem} Assume that $U$ and $V$ are respectively viscosity sub and super-solution of \eqref{hjb} such that for all $µ \in \mptd$, $U(0,µ) \leq V(0,µ)$.
-Then for all $t \geq 0, µ \in \mptd$, $U(t,µ) \leq V(t,µ)$. \end{Theorem} Following the standard ways to establish comparison principle, we are going to use the so-called technique of doubling of variable.
+We now establish such a result. \begin{Theorem} Under Hypothesis \ref{hyp:hgen}, assume that $U$ and $V$ are respectively viscosity sub and super-solution of \eqref{hjb} such that for all $µ \in \mptd$, $U(0,µ) \leq V(0,µ)$.
+Then for all $t \geq 0, µ \in \mptd$, $U(t,µ) \leq V(t,µ)$. \end{Theorem} Following the standard ways to establish comparison principle, we are going to use the so-called technique of doubling of variables.
 We now present formally this technique.
 The proof of the Theorem is postponed to the end of this section.
-In this setting on $\mptd$, we introduce, for $\epsilon > 0$, the function \be (t,s,µ,µ') \to V(s,µ') - U(t,µ) + \frac{1}{2\epsilon}((t-s)^2 + W_2^2(µ,µ')), \ee Arguing by contradiction, we will consider a point $(t^*,s^*,µ^*,\nu^*)$ of minimum of this function.
+In this setting on $\mptd$, we introduce, for $\epsilon > 0$, the function

+Arguing by contradiction, we will consider a point $(t^*,s^*,µ^*,\nu^*)$ of minimum of this function.
 Then, using Proposition \ref{prop:super}, we will prove that $\partial^+U(t^*,\mu^*)$ and $\partial^-V(s^*,\nu^*)$ are non empty.
 More precisely, we will be able to consider two elements, one in each of those sets, with some relation between them.\\